Dmazeio/dmazeio.github.io/index.md

-## Welcome to UXRisk Dev Docs
+## Welcome to Dmaze Dev Docs

-UXRisk provides an extensive API to allow third party developers full access to all operations and data in UXRisk.
+Dmaze provides an extensive API to allow third party developers full access to all operations and data in Dmaze.
 For now, only 'Enterprise' customers can access the API, using Azure AD client id and secrets to obtain a JSON Web Token (jwt).

 To interact with our API you need to create an app registration in your Azure Active Directory.
 [Follow our documentation](app_reg.md) to complete the app registration.